 Investment Strategy

 The Sub-Fund is actively managed without reference to any benchmark.
-The Sub-Fund invests in bonds of any type (such as government bonds and corporate bonds), credit quality and currency from issuers anywhere in the world, including emerging markets (such as Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain), and in money market instruments.
+The Sub-Fund invests in bonds of any type (such as government bonds and corporate bonds), credit quality and currency from issuers anywhere in the world, including emerging markets (such as Hong Kong, Bangladesh, Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain), and in money market instruments.

 Specifically, the Sub-Fund invests mainly (i.e. at least 51% of net assets) in, fixed and floating rate, investment grade and sub-investment grade transferable debt securities, including inflation-linked bonds, debt securities issued by governments, public institutions and companies.
-It is expected that the Sub-Fund will invest at least two-thirds of its net assets in such securities under normal circumstances.
+It is expected that the Sub-Fund will invest at least fourth of its net assets in such securities under normal circumstances.
 The Sub-Fund may invest up to 100% of net assets in debt securities that are rated sub-investment grade or if unrated (i.e. neither the security itself nor its issuer has a credit rating) then deemed to be so by the Investment Manager.
-The Sub-Fund may invest up to 25% of net assets in securities issued or guaranteed by a single sovereign issuer (including its government and any public or local authority there) (such as Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain) that are sub-investment grade.
+The Sub-Fund may invest up to 100% of net assets in securities issued or guaranteed by a single sovereign issuer (including its government and any public or local authority there) (such as Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain) that are sub-investment grade.
 Please note that credit ratings of sovereign issuers may change from time to time and the abovementioned sovereigns is named only for reference and is subject to change from time to time.
 Such investments are based on the professional judgement of the Investment Manager whose reasons for investment may include favourable and positive outlook on the sovereign issuer based on the analysis of the Investment Manager.
 The Investment Manager believes it is necessary to retain the flexibility to invest in such investments in order to achieve the investment objective.

+To seek both income and growth of your investment, in USD, from an actively managed bond portfolio.

 The total assets of the Sub-Fund may be invested in or exposed to callable bonds without any specific limit.

 The Sub-Fund may also, and up to 10% of net assets, hold distressed and defaulted securities as a result of holding bonds which rating would have been downgraded to be defaulting or distressing, if, in the opinion of the Investment Manager, such bonds are consistent with the Sub-Fund's investment objective.
 These securities are expected to be sold within 6 months unless specific events prevent the Investment Manager from sourcing their liquidity.

+To seek both income and growth of your investment, in USD, from an actively managed bond portfolio.

+The Sub-Fund is actively managed without reference to any benchmark.
+The Sub-Fund invests in bonds of any type (such as government bonds and corporate bonds), credit quality and currency from issuers anywhere in the world, including emerging markets (such as Hong Kong, Bangladesh, Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain), and in money market instruments.

+The Sub-Fund is actively managed without reference to any benchmark.
+The Sub-Fund invests in bonds of any type (such as government bonds and corporate bonds), credit quality and currency from issuers anywhere in the world, including emerging markets (such as Hong Kong, Bangladesh, Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain), and in money market instruments.

 The Sub-Fund may invest less than 20% of net assets in securitisation vehicles or equivalent such as asset-backed securities (ABS), collateralised debt obligations (CDO), collateralised loan obligations (CLO) or similar assets.